thomasmf/nomenine-defunct/documentation/tutorial/syntax.md

 In order to turn Mininine into a full fletched programming language, all one has to do is add more types and more properties to those types.

-Adding all the different features is not trivial, because a feature does not stand completely on its own.
+Adding all the different features is not trivial, because features does not stand completely on their own.
 Nominine can be extended as easily as Mininine and Nominine already has a lot of useful features.